leouieda/tesseroids/doc/usage.rst

 * Top = Reference and Bottom = Interface if the interface is bellow the reference

 The density RHO of the tesseroids can be passed using the -d option.
-This will asign a density value of RHO when the interface is above the reference and a value of -RHO if the interface is bellow the reference.
+This will assign a density value of RHO when the interface is above the reference and a value of -RHO if the interface is bellow the reference.
 Alternatively, the density of each tesseroid can be passed as a forth column on the input grid.